 - 1.2 To calculate the cost of earned benefits for inclusion in the Statement of Accounts, the Nottinghamshire County Council Pension Fund schemes Actuary, Barnett Waddingham, use certain assumptions to reflect expected future events, which may affect those costs.
 The assumptions used are designed to lead to the best estimate of the future cash flows that will arise under the scheme liabilities.
-Any assumptions that are affected by economic conditions should reflect market expectations at the balance sheet date. - 1.3 The calculated costs and the underlying assumptions, based upon the advice of the Actuary and the administering authority, Nottinghamshire County Council will be used in preparing the Council's 2019/20 Accounts. - 1.4 Ashfield District Council's net pension liability (the difference between the assets held and projected liabilities) as at 31 March 2019 was calculated at £94.738m.
+Any assumptions that are affected by economic conditions should reflect market expectations at the balance sheet date. - 1.3 The calculated costs and the underlying assumptions, based upon the advice of the Actuary and the administering authority, Nottinghamshire County Council will be used in preparing the Council's 2020/21 Accounts. - 1.4 The calculation of Ashfield District Council's net pension liability (the difference between the assets held and projected liabilities) as at 31 March 2020 was £92.892m.
 This is a material component of the Council's balance sheet, and therefore its net worth.
 As such it is important that the Council is supportive of the assumptions being made by the actuary in their calculations.
 This year's net position will be affected by the assumptions used. - 1.6 The results of the overall valuation can be volatile from year to year as the fund's investments are in a range of asset types whose performance will vary from year to year while liabilities are assessed on the basis of corporate bond yields.
 The results to some degree reflect the relative movements in these financial instruments. - 1.7 The responsibility for setting the assumptions rests with the employer and alternative assumptions can be used by the Actuary.
 However, the Actuary would impose additional fees for this work.
 The accounting requirements of IAS 19 do not require that every individual estimate is a "best estimate".
 Directors (or equivalent) of the organisation should be satisfied that the combined effect of the assumptions as a whole is reasonable. - 1.8 The value of the Pension Fund's assets and liabilities are heavily dependent on the underpinning assumptions.
-The Employer is ultimately responsible for the assumptions used, and this year's proposed assumptions are listed below and detailed in the Actuary's briefing note at Appendix A. - 1.9 The proposed financial assumptions for 2019/20 are detailed below: - Expected Return on Assets.
-The Actuary anticipates that a typical local Government Pension Fund might achieve a return of around -2% to 31 March 2020.
-Although this may vary depending on the individual funds investment strategy.
-Asset performance has been volatile over the year, particularly in recent months due to the COVID-19 crisis. - Discount Rate.
+The Employer is ultimately responsible for the assumptions used, and this year's proposed assumptions are listed below and detailed in the Actuary's briefing note at Appendix A. - 1.9 The proposed financial assumptions for 2020/21 are: - Expected Return on Assets.
+The Actuary anticipates that a typical local Government Pension Fund might achieve a return of around 28% to 31 January 2021.
+Although this may vary depending on the individual funds investment strategy. - Discount Rate.
 The discount rate is applied to the employer's liabilities to calculate their future values.
 This discount rate applied by the Actuary is derived by reference to market yields on high quality corporate bonds and by calculating a Single Equivalent Discount Rate (SEDR).
 The rates used are those that match the duration of the employer's liability.
 This is consistent with the approach proposed by the Actuary and adopted by Ashfield District Council last year. - Inflation Expectations.
 The increases in pensions in the Local Government Pension are based on the Consumer Prices Index (CPI).
 As there is limited information on CPI- linked assets the Actuary derives an implied Retail Prices Inflation (RPI) assumption and adjusts for the differences between RPI and CPI.
 The levels of future Retail Prices Inflation (RPI) are assessed based on the yields on fixed interest and index linked government securities over the period of the duration of the liabilities by calculating a Single Equivalent Inflation Rate